ramuit44/galactusWeatherWidgetFactory/README.md

 ## Solution Description
-* Since there wasn't much scope for the styling as part to the exercise, I haven't used any OOCSS styling principles with CSS Preprocessors like SAAS (Let me know if you require that :)) and css in the APP is plain simple css.
+* Since there wasn't much styling, I haven't used any OOCSS styling principles with CSS Preprocessors like SAAS (Let me know if you require that :)) and css in the APP is plain simple css.